Oath of the Horatii – Jacque-Louis David (1784) (Wikimedia)

 - offers that love and generosity to everyone (Luke 10:25-37) – even and especially their enemies (Matt 5:43-48).

 That’s what conservative Christianity looks like.
 Anything less is just culturally-conformist Christianity.
 Personally, I’m so far removed from that it seems like hubris to even call myself a Christian, but my one saving grace is knowing how far removed most of us are from such a high standard.
-I am nonetheless compelled to point out that what the media and the GOP considers “conservative” Christianity ignores this theological reality and replaces it with a cobbled-together collection of ideas that reinforce a white, straight, male narrative that the world was better when they were in charge.
+Additionally, not all of the practices of the Early Church (most notably, slavery) are ones I would endorse.
+Others are so difficult that the few who manage to implement them consistently are called “saints.”
+Nonetheless, what the media and the GOP consider “conservative” Christianity ignores this theological reality and replaces it with a cobbled-together collection of ideas that reinforce a white, straight, male narrative that the world was better when they were in charge.

 The GOP form of “conservative” Christianity claims to be counter-cultural because it counters certain social values of cosmopolitan, urban, American culture, but actual, conservative Christianity is genuinely counter-cultural – not just in New York City, but in Kansas City as well.
 The priorities of real, conservative Christianity are so radically different from everyone else’s that those who practice them lead lives of extreme poverty and asceticism in their desire to fully live out the clear mandates of Scripture.
 They fit in nowhere, because they are not of this world.